 They share the core feature of all Beats earbuds: they’re very bass-heavy.
 Now, the thumping bass is good and all, but unless the bass is everything you care for in your headphones, you’re not likely to find these too appealing.
 Bass-heavy headphones are generally not particularly useful for critical listening, but even non-bass-heavy genres just sound hilarious on these earbuds.

 The midrange is especially peculiar, with the low-mids actually overemphasized, adding to the overall boominess, but the rest of the mids underemphasized.
 And it’s not as if they were going for a V-shaped sound signature that just sacks the mids because the treble is underemphasized throughout.
 This all makes the earbuds sound very dark.
 There’s isn’t much clarity and the instruments and vocals sound distant and muddy.

-We have to praise the phenomenal tracking and the almost non-existent distortion, but these things on their own won’t improve the aforementioned cons.
+We have to say a few words about the phenomenal tracking and the almost non-existent distortion, but these things on their own won’t justify the aforementioned cons.

 So they’re not for critical listening, and certainly not for audiophiles, but what’s more most casual consumers won’t get the most of them either unless they’re really into contemporary bass-heavy genres.
 If you’re a certified bass head then you may be satisfied with what the original urBeats have to offer, but otherwise, we suggest taking a pass on these.

 It’s worth noting once again that these UrBeats are an older model.
-We’ll be reviewing the subsequent models shortly, which we’re hopeful are much better, so if you’ve decided to you want a pair of Beats, stay tuned to see which of them offer the best value.
+We’ll be reviewing the subsequent models shortly, which we’re hopeful are much better, so if you’ve decided to you want a pair of Beats, stay tuned to see which of them offer optimal value.